 Keep it a relaxed and pleasant place for a higher quantity and higher quality of sleep.
 You’ll be ready to tackle anything in the morning.

-Our app, Rise – Sleep Better, is designed to help you relax before bedtime.
+Our app, Peak Sleep – Sleep Better, is designed to help you relax before bedtime.
 It helps calm the mind and prepare the body for rest with different, evidence-based methods like Acceptance and Commitment Therapy, Mindful Meditation, Muscle Relaxation and Guided Imagery.
-So you can find your own way to relax, sleep well, and Rise refreshed.
+So you can find your own way to relax, sleep well, and Peak Sleep refreshed.

 Heard about our app Peak – Brain Training yet?

 Peak contains more than 40 games that tap into 7 cognitive domains.
 These domains include Memory, Focus, Mental Agility, Problem Solving, Language, Emotion and Coordination.

 Play today to benefit from these incredible brain gym workouts.